 It was a matter of moments after that fateful question hung in the air between us before we turned to the internet.
 We had enjoyed gorgeous, clean eating food blogs like Sprouted Kitchen and Minimalist Baker for years so we assumed that educating ourselves about making chocolate from scratch should be simple.

-Truth be told, the internets can be packed full of useless garbage sometimes but we soldiered on and devoured all the blogs, how-to's and forums we could find for several weeks.
+Or maybe not... but we soldiered on anyway and devoured all the blogs, how-to’s and forums we could find for several weeks.

-Random Useless Fact: For those of you taking notes, we used cacao beans from Ghana for our first batch and tried our Trinidad beans for the second.
-Our third, and final bag from the Dominican Republic still calls from the pantry for it's inaugural voyage in our test kitchen.
+Random Fact: We used cacao beans from Ghana for our first batch and tried Trinidad beans for the second.
+Our third and final bag, from the Dominican Republic, still calls from the pantry for it’ inaugural voyage in our test kitchen.